USNS Kingsport: Satellite communications ship Kingsport

-She then provided support for NASA's Gemini manned space shots serving as on station communications ship between Okinawa and the Philippines for Gemini 5 from 21 to 29 August.
+She then provided support for NASA's Gemini crewed space shots serving as on station communications ship between Okinawa and the Philippines for Gemini 5 from 21 to 29 August.
 She supported three more Gemini flights between 4 December and 16 March 1966 before returning to the West Coast in April.
 She remained at San Francisco from 18 April to 27 October in a ready reserve status.
 During November she steamed to the East Coast, and in early 1967 was at New York undergoing repairs and alterations.